Toyota: 2020s

 In June 2022, Toyota recalled 2,700 of its first mass-produced all-electric vehicles due to worries that their wheels could fall off during driving.
 It was discovered that the bolts on the bZ4X's wheels could loosen up to the point where the wheel simply detaches from the car, causing a loss of control over the vehicle and possible accident.

 In August 2022, Toyota pledged up to $5.6 billion towards electric vehicle battery production and announced an increase in investment in its plant near Greensboro, North Carolina.
 Also in 2022, Toyota managed to maintain its position as the world's best-selling automaker for the third year in a row.

 In 2022, Toyota signed a deal with the British government to develop hydrogen-powered pickup trucks.
 The Department for Business, Energy and Industrial Strategy is investing in the research scheme, based at Burnaston, with a further coming through the Advanced Propulsion Centre UK (APC).

 In January 2023, Toyota CEO and President Akio Toyoda announced that he was stepping down and passing the position on to Koji Sato.
 Akio is the great-grandson of company founder Rizaburo Toyoda.
 Sato had previously run Lexus, Toyota's luxury car brand.
 The change is set to take effect on April 1, 2023.

 In 2023, after negotiating with the unions, Toyota implemented the largest increase in employee wages in 20 years.

 In July 2024, Toyota announced plans to build an electric car cell plant in Fukuoka and export them to the rest of Asia.

 In October 18 2024, Toyota announced to return to Formula 1 after a 15-year absence, partnering with the US-based Haas team.

 In November 2024, Toyota and Joby Aviation completed an air taxi test flight in Japan using an electric vertical take-off and landing (eVTOL) aircraft.
 Toyota had invested $394 million to Joby as part of a strategic alliance on commercial manufacturing.

 In June 2025, Toyota announced to raise its prices for some vehicles sold in the US by an average of $270 from July 2025 as the US government imposed a 25% tariff on the imported vehicle parts.

 In October 2025, Toyota announced that it would spinoff the Century nameplate into its own independent marque, which is to be focused on low-production and hand-built ultra-luxury vehicles.
 Chairman Akio Toyoda explained that this was done to further define the Century brand from Lexus, Toyota's mass-production luxury marque.

+In late 2025, with the unveiling of the GR GT, it was announced that Gazoo Racing would be spun off to be its own independent brand, and will sell vehicles under its own badge, rather than Toyota's.
+The rebranding of GR models to the new brand will be gradual, beginning with the GR GT, and is expected to be completed in January 2027.